The PPE Society 2021 Annual Meeting will be held in New Orleans, October 21-23, 2021.

 - Author Meets Critics Submissions: AMC sessions should feature an author’s recent work, two commentators, and a rationale for why discussion of the book should be included in the conference program.

 - Panel Submissions: Panels consist of three speakers not giving separate papers, but carrying on a single connected discussion (i.e. PPE pedagogy, starting a PPE program, etc.).
 For this category, please submit a single abstract (providing an overview of the discussion panel).
+Please note that the “Other” option is intended to be a very broad category that can include discussions of substantive issues, current research, or looming problems, that are better address by a discussion among people than a set of presentations.

 - Paper Submissions: if you are not in a position to propose a panel but have a paper you would like to present, you may submit an abstract.
 The plan for these submissions is to see which among them we might easily put into coherent sessions of three such talks, using our outlined topic categories.